rust-lang/book/nostarch/chapter13.md

 number of colors available for simplicity).
 We represent the company’s inventory with an `Inventory` struct that has a field named `shirts` that contains a `Vec<ShirtColor>` representing the shirt colors currently in stock.
-The method `giveaway` defined on `Inventory` gets the optional shirt color preference of the free-shirt winner, and returns the shirt color the person will get.
+The method `giveaway` defined on `Inventory` gets the optional shirt color preference of the free-shirt winner, and it returns the shirt color the person will get.
 This setup is shown in Listing 13-1.

 src/main.rs